lcdb/genomics-workshop-2018/01_bash.rst

 The way to interact with a command line is straightforward:

-1. the user (that's you!) enters a command with the keyboard
+1. the user (that's you!) enters a (case-sensitive) command with the keyboard
 #. the user presses "Enter" on the keyboard
 #. the computer processes your request in a series of steps
 #. the results of the command (if any) are reported to the screen as text